 Metal is tough enough to stand up to chemical adhesive removers, usually sold in hardware stores as sprays or liquids that are meant to be applied with a cloth (view example on Amazon).
 Be sure to wear gloves to protect your skin when using these chemicals, and carefully follow the manufacturer instructions.

-An aerosol can of spray refrigerant freeze tough epoxy, making it brittle and easy to chip away with a scraper.
+An aerosol can of spray refrigerant freezes tough epoxy, making it brittle and easy to chip away with a scraper.
 This, too, is a dangerous chemical; gear up with safety goggles, gloves, and a respirator to avoid coming into contact with the vapors, and only work in a well-ventilated area.